joomcode/e2ed/README.md

 the lite JSON report will be saved in the `autotests/reports` directory, for example, `lite-report.json`.
 If `null`, the lite report will not be saved.

+`logFileName: string | null`: the name of the file under which, after running the tests, the pack logs will be saved in the `autotests/reports` directory, for example, `pack-logs.log`.
+If `null`, the log will not be saved.

+`mapLogPayloadInConsole: (message: string, payload: LogPayload | undefined, logEventType?: LogEventType) => LogPayload | null | undefined`: maps log payload for logging in console to clarify, shorten or skip a console log entry.
+If the mapping returns `null`, the log entry is skipped.

+`mapLogPayloadInFile: (message: string, payload: LogPayload | undefined, logEventType?: LogEventType) => LogPayload | null | undefined`: maps log payload for logging in file to clarify, shorten or skip a file log entry.
+If the mapping returns `null`, the log entry is skipped.

 `maxRetriesCountInDocker: number`: the maximum number of retries to run a test with the command `your-project/autotests/bin/runDocker.sh` (until the test passes).
 For example, if it is equal to three, the test will be run no more than three times.